Deforming the Double-Scaled SYK & Reaching the Stretched Horizon From Finite Cutoff Holography: Introduction

 \section{Introduction}

-\paragraph{\texorpdfstring{$\TT$}{} Deformations and Their Bulk Interpretation} Explicit examples of holography outside the anti-de Sitter (AdS)/ conformal field theory (CFT) correspondence \cite{Maldacena:1997re} remains, arguably, not well understood and perplexing in comparison with those in conventional AdS/CFT.
+\paragraph{\texorpdfstring{$\TT$}{} Deformations and Their Bulk Interpretation} Explicit examples of holography outside the anti-de Sitter (AdS)/ conformal field theory (CFT) correspondence \cite{Maldacena:1997re} remain, arguably, not well understood and perplexing in comparison with those in conventional AdS/CFT.
 However, there are different approaches to bridge the gap.
-Some of the best examples studied have been developed through a class of tractable irrelevant deformations in the boundary theory for CFT$_2$ introduced in $\TT$ deformations in \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda} with several attractive properties \cite{Dubovsky:2012wk,Dubovsky:2013ira, Tsolakidis:2024wut,Dubovsky:2017cnj,Dubovsky:2018bmo, Cardy:2018sdv,Aharony:2018bad,Conti:2018jho,Conti:2018tca,Tolley:2019nmm,Jafari:2019qns} (reviewed in \cite{Jiang:2019epa,He:2025ppz,Guica:2025jkq}).
+Some of the best examples studied have been developed through a class of tractable irrelevant deformations in the boundary theory for CFT$_2$ known as $\TT$ deformations, which were introduced in \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda} (reviewed in \cite{Jiang:2019epa,He:2025ppz,Guica:2025jkq}; see also App.~\ref{app:TTbar intro} for a brief introduction, and \cite{Dubovsky:2012wk,Dubovsky:2013ira, Tsolakidis:2024wut,Dubovsky:2017cnj,Dubovsky:2018bmo, Cardy:2018sdv,Aharony:2018bad,Conti:2018jho,Conti:2018tca,Tolley:2019nmm,Jafari:2019qns} for a few insightful studies in this area).
 Single-trace $\TT$-deformations (e.g.~\cite{Giveon:2017nie,Apolo:2019zai}) and its extensions \cite{Araujo:2018rho} modify the bulk's background metric, while double-trace $\TT$-deformations break the conformal symmetry in the dual quantum field theory (QFT).
 Depending on the sign of the deformation, the latter case can be interpreted in the bulk as a finite cutoff in AdS \cite{McGough:2016lol}; or gluing an auxiliary AdS path connected to the original asymptotic boundary \cite{Apolo:2023ckr,Apolo:2023vnm}; or introducing mixed boundary conditions in the asymptotic boundary \cite{Guica:2019nzm}; among others.
 Given that the deformation parameter introduces a length scale, it serves to regularize the deformed theory.
 This has motivated studying higher \cite{Hartman:2018tkw,Taylor:2018xcy,Morone:2024ffm,Cardy:2018sdv,Bonelli:2018kik,Ferko:2024yua} and lower dimensional analogs/extensions \cite{Gross:2019ach,Gross:2019uxi,Iliesiu:2020zld,Johnson:2020lns,Rosso:2020wir,Griguolo:2021wgy,Aguilar-Gutierrez:2024nst,Aguilar-Gutierrez:2024oea,Ebert:2022ehb,Ebert:2022xfh,Griguolo:2025kpi}; we collectively refer to them as $T^2$ deformations\footnote{Also referred to as 1D $\TT$ deformations in the lower-dimensional case in \cite{Gross:2019ach,Gross:2019uxi}.}.
 Other multitrace deformations \cite{Witten:2001ua,Parvizi:2025shq,Parvizi:2025wsg,Coleman:2020jte,Allameh:2025gsa,Sheikh-Jabbari:2025kjd,Ran:2025xas}, which modify boundary conditions in the bulk dual, are under active scrutiny. $T^2$ deformations have several exciting features, and they deserve further development in an explicitly solvable ultraviolet (UV)-finite setting, which is our aim in this work.

 \paragraph{The DSSYK Model and its Holograms}Another prominent approach, lower dimensional quantum gravity offers the possibility of developing non-AdS holography from first principles in an analytically tractable manner.